-The station signed on June 3, 1955.
-Owned by Camellia Broadcasting at the time alongside KLFY radio (AM 1420, now KPEL), it was intended to share time on channel 10 with KVOL-TV, owned at the time by the Morgan Murphy Stations along with KVOL, KVOL-FM (96.1, off-air and moved to Lake Charles by 1976), and The Daily Advertiser.
-However, prior to the station's launch, KVOL's owners decided to yield the channel's operations to Camellia Broadcasting; Morgan Murphy later filed an interest to broadcast on channel 3, but this was denied.
-Its original studio facilities were located on Jefferson Street in downtown Lafayette.
-It has always been a CBS affiliate, though it aired some ABC programming until KATC signed on in 1962.
-During the late 1950s, the station was also briefly affiliated with the NTA Film Network.
-In 1965, Camellia Broadcasting sold KLFY to Texoma Broadcasters, which owned Waco, TX station KWTX, and was partially owned by Lyndon B. Johnson along with businessman Milford N. "Buddy" Bostick.
-The station currently operates out of newer, larger purpose-built studio facilities on Eraste Landry Road, on the city's south side.
-KLFY was the first station in Lafayette and one of the earliest in Louisiana to broadcast in stereo, launching stereo broadcasting in mid-1986.
+The station first broadcast on June 3, 1955.
+Camellia Broadcasting owned it at the time, along with KLFY radio (AM 1420, now KPEL), and it was meant to share channel 10 with KVOL-TV, which was owned by Morgan Murphy Stations at the time, along with KVOL, KVOL-FM (96.1, off-air and transferred to Lake Charles by 1976), and The Daily Advertiser.
+Prior to the station's inauguration, however, KVOL's owners opted to hand over the channel's management to Camellia Broadcasting; Morgan Murphy afterwards registered an interest to transmit on channel 3, but this was disallowed.
+Its initial studio space was on Jefferson Street in downtown Lafayette.
+It has always been a CBS affiliate, however it did carry some ABC programs until 1962, when KATC signed on.
+The station was also temporarily linked with the NTA Film Network in the late 1950s.
+Camellia Broadcasting sold KLFY to Texoma Broadcasters in 1965.
+Texoma Broadcasters operated Waco, TX station KWTX and was partially owned by Lyndon B. Johnson and industrialist Milford N. "Buddy" Bostick.
+The station is presently based on Eraste Landry Road on the city's south side, in newer, larger purpose-built studio facilities.
+KLFY was the first station in Lafayette and one of the first in Louisiana to broadcast in stereo, beginning in mid-1986.